-Jørgen Kildahl 1963, Norway

-Independent Joined in 2018 Re-elected in 2021 Term of office expires in 2022 Positions
+Experience Positions Competences Jørgen Kildahl 1963, Norway Independent Joined in 2018 Re-elected in 2021 Term of office expires in 2022 Strong international background in renew- able energy and a profound knowledge of how the energy ecosystems work from positions as Executive Vice President of Statkraft and member of the Board of Management of E.ON SE.
 Deputy Chairman: Telenor ASA.
 Member: Scatec ASA and Alpiq AG.

-Other: Senior Advisor and member of the

-Energy Investment Committee of Energy

-Infrastructure Partners, Switzerland, and

-advisor to the Board of Directors of Abu

-Dhabi National Energy Company PJSC

-(TAQA).1

-Competences

-√ General

-√ Safety

-Financial

-√ Risk

-✓ Project

-✓ Stakeholder

-Human resources

-√ Energy sector √ IT. technology.

-and digitalisation

-√ Investor and capital market relationships

-Julia King, The Baroness Brown of Cambridge 1954, Great Britain

-Independent Joined in 2021 Term of office expires in 2022 Strong international background within engineering in both industry and academia, including Rolls-Royce plc, Cambridge University, and Imperial College.
+Other: Senior Advisor and member of the Energy Investment Committee of Energy Infrastructure Partners, Switzerland, and advisor to the Board of Directors of Abu Dhabi National Energy Company PJSC (TAQA).
+Management ✓ General ✓ Safety Financial ✓ Risk ✓ Project ✓ Stakeholder Human resources Other ✓ Energy sector ✓ IT, technology, and digitalisation ✓ Investor and capital market relationships ✓ ESG Julia King, The Baroness Brown of Cambridge 1954, Great Britain Independent Joined in 2021 Term of office expires in 2022 Strong international background within engineering in both industry and academia, in- cluding Rolls-Royce plc, Cambridge University, and Imperial College.
 A deep knowledge of renewable energy and government policy perspectives from positions, among others, as member of the Committee on Climate Change and non-executive director of the Green Investment Bank.

-Strong international background in renew-

-of how the energy ecosystems work from

-able energy and a profound knowledge

-positions as Executive Vice President of

-Statkraft and member of the Board of

-Management of E.ON SE.

-Experience

-Chairman: The Carbon Trust, STEM Learning Ltd, and The Henry Royce Institute (UK National Institute for Advanced Materials) Non-executive director: Ceres Power Holdings and Frontier IP.2 Management

-√ General Safety

-√ Financial Risk √ Project

-✓ Stakeholder Human resources Other
+Chairman: The Carbon Trust, STEM Learning Ltd, and The Henry Royce Institute (UK National Institute for Advanced Materials) Non-executive director: Ceres Power Holdings and Frontier IP.
+Management √ General Safety √ Financial Risk √ Project √ Stakeholder Human resources Other Energy sector ✓ IT, technology, and digitalisation Investor and capital market relationships ✓ ESG (F) Peter Korsholm 1971, Denmark Independent Joined in 2017 Re-elected in 2021 Term of office expires in 2022 Extensive M&A experience from his time as Partner and Head of EQT Partners Denmark and from private investments.

-Energy sector

-✓ IT, technology,

-and digitalisation

-Investor and capital

-market relationships

-Peter Korsholm 1971, Denmark

-Independent

-Joined in 2017

-Re-elected in 2021

-Term of office expires in 2022

-Extensive M&A experience from his time as Partner and Head of EQT Partners Denmark and from private investments.
 Also experience with financial reporting, risk management, and capital markets from CFO position at AAK AB.
 CEO: DSVM Invest A/S, DSV Miljø Group A/S, Togu ApS, and Totalleveranser Sverige AB Chairman: Nymølle Stenindustrier A/S, GDL Transport Holding AB, Lion Danmark I ApS, and Totalleveranser Sverige AB.
-Member: DSVM Invest A/S, A/S United Shipping and Trading Company, DANX Holding I ApS, BCHG Holding A/S.3

-√ General Safety

-√ Financial √ Risk
+Member: DSVM Invest A/S, A/S United Shipping and Trading Company, DANX Holding I ApS, BCHG Holding A/S. Management √ General Safety √ Financial √ Risk Project √ Stakeholder Human resources Other Energy sector IT, technology, and digitalisation ✓ Investor and capital market relationships ✓ ESG

-Project

-√ Stakeholder

-Human resources

-Energy sector IT, technology, and digitalisation √ Investor and capital market relationships

-- Chairman of the Sustainability & Compliance Committee and member of the Audit & Risk Committee of Telenor ASA, member of the Audit Committee of Scatec ASA, and member of the Audit Committee of Alpiq AG. - 2 Crossbench Peer in the UK House of Lords, Chairman of the Adaptation Committee of the Committee on Climate Change, and Council Member of Innovate UK. - 3 Chairman of the Investment Committee of Zoscales Partners and Chairman of the Board of Directors of two wholly-owned subsidiaries of Lion Danmark I ApS (Lomax Group).
+- Chairman of the Sustainability & Compliance Committee and member of the Audit & Risk Committee of Telenor ASA, member of the Audit Committee of Scatec ASA, and member of the Audit Committee of Alpig AG. - Crossbench Peer in the UK House of Lords, Chairman of the Adaptation Committee of the Committee on Climate Change, and Council Member of Innovate UK.

+Chairman of the Investment Committee of Zoscales Partners and Chairman of the Board of Directors of two wholly-owned subsidiaries of Lion Danmark I ApS (Lomax Group).
 He is also a member of the Board of Directors of two wholly-owned subsidiaries of A/S United Shipping and Trading Company, three whollyowned subsidiaries of DANX Holding I ApS, eight wholly-owned subsidiaries of DSVM Invest A/S, and twowholly owned subsidiaries of BCHG Holding A/S.